Washington D.C. started allowing homemade food sales in 2013, with the passage of the “Cottage Food Amendment Act of 2013” (B20-0168).

 NET WT 2 lb 4 oz (1.02 kg)

-The cottage food business identification number must also be on the label.
+You must include your cottage food business identification number on the label.